 - Low-level laser therapy (LLLT).
 Also known as cold laser therapy, LLLT has been shown to reduce inflammation, help minimise pain, and accelerate the body’s natural healing process.

-- Rehabilitative exercise.
+- Physiotherapy.
 Critical to restoring proper long-term movement patterns, posture and reducing the likelihood of relapse.